Tal-Barnoy/devops-challenge/TROUBLE.md

 of the challange the docker container didn't work at all.

-drone was really difficult for me because i couldn't really do much about it since there wasn't that much data online about my problem which is that the web service i've made couldn't be  unmarshaled by drone.io so i couldn't have fixed it in the 72 hours i've had.
+drone was really difficult for me because i couldn't really do much about it since there wasn't that much data online about my problem.

 github was a fairly new experience for me - pretty much the first time i've had to use it and it was a bit difficult understanding what it's meaning, how to commit and everything around it and again with drone.

-overall it was a very difficcult and challanging experience but also a fun and learning experience.
+overall it was a very difficult and challanging experience but also a fun and learning experience which i mostly enjoyed. it really has given me a whole new experience and view of something i haven't seen before.